shivam-mangla/upcoming/README.md

-Happing
+Upcoming
 ======

-Events is an application which keeps you updated about what's happening around so that you never miss anything again.
+Upcoming is an application which keeps you updated about what's happening around so that you never miss anything again.